 - Improving patient outcomes and lowering costs through research

-- Impacting the economy by $80 million by 2015 as the campus expands, according to 2009 studies
+- Impacting the economy by $80 million by 2015 as the campus expanded, according to 2009 studies

 - Providing care to those in need

 Once medical students graduate as doctors, they go on to residency training.
-KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Via Christi Health.
+KU School of Medicine-Wichita sponsors 13 residency and fellowship training programs in partnership with Wesley Medical Center and Ascension Via Christi.

-Ranked as the sixth best community health graduate degree in the nation by U.S. News & World Report, the Master of Public Health degree program at the University of Kansas has campuses in both Kansas City and Wichita.
+Ranked as the sixth best community health graduate degree in the nation by U.S. News & World Report, the Master of Public Health degree program at the University of Kansas has campuses in both Wichita and Kansas City.
 KU MPH graduates serve in a wide variety of public health fields, including clinical medicine, research, health education, disease surveillance as well as in academic settings.

-KU School of Medicine-Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Adult Medicine, KU Wichita Center for Breast Cancer Survivorship, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Pediatrics, and KU Wichita Psychiatry & Behavioral Sciences.
+KU School of Medicine-Wichita faculty and residents provide patient care in a multitude of settings, including: KU Wichita Internal Medicine, KU Wichita Gastroenterology, KU Wichita Internal Medicine-Midtown, KU Wichita Pediatrics, and KU Wichita Psychiatry & Behavioral Sciences.

-To serve the underserved and uninsured, KU School of Medicine-Wichita students provide care under faculty supervision at the JayDoc Community Clinic every Saturday, serving more than 500 patients a year.
+To serve the underserved and uninsured, KU School of Medicine-Wichita students provide care under faculty supervision at the JayDoc Community Clinic, serving more than 500 patients a year.